samedhi/start-web-dev/README.md

 Node.
 In this vein, I use Immutable for all data.
-I also really like the idea of a reducer as put forth by Redux and so I include that as well; this gives you a place where all `state + event => state` can be centralied.
+I also really like the idea of a reducer as put forth by Redux and so I include that as well; this gives you a place where all `state + event => state` can be centralized.
 This feels right.
 Finally, Karma is pretty good at running your test on save, that is convenient.